Menu Close

 Substance use and mental health conditions often co-occur, complicating diagnosis and treatment.
 Substance use can worsen or even trigger mental health issues, leading to a vicious cycle that is difficult to break.
 Understanding this connection is crucial for effective treatment and support within communities.

-People dealing with both substance use and mental health issues, such as anxiety, depression and Post Traumatic Stress Disorder (PTSD), face unique challenges.
+People dealing with both substance use and mental health issues, such as anxiety, depression and Post-Traumatic Stress Disorder (PTSD), face unique challenges.
 The co-occurrence of these conditions, known as dual diagnosis or co-occurring conditions, requires treatment approaches that address both issues simultaneously.

 The stigma surrounding both mental health and substance use can also create additional barriers to seeking help, highlighting the importance and need for supportive environments and accessible resources.
-In Scotland, this issue is particularly relevant due to the high rates of alcohol and drug use.
-People with mental health conditions may turn to substances like alcohol, drugs or nicotine as a form of self-medication to cope with their symptoms.
-In 2023, there were more than 1,000 deaths due to drug use in Scotland.

 Myths about substance use